18 Gault&Millau points

 Heiko Nieder, chef at The Restaurant at The Dolder Grand

-Nespresso 25 top chefs have celebrated their shared passion for exceptional experiences somewhere near you.
+For three weeks, Nespresso and 25 top chefs have celebrated their shared passion for exceptional experiences near you.
 What if coffee had been an ingredient?